Alcuin College, York: Student life

-Alcuin College is notable for hosting many popular student events.
-The CSAC hosts its regular pub quizzes at The Courtyard, the local campus bar.
-Over the past years the Alcuin CSAC have branded their events by incorporating "AL" into the title, examples include "TropicAL", "AnimAL" and "TerritoriAL".
-In more recent time, however, this tradition has been discarded with the coming in of newer CSACs.
-Popular past events include "Das Sexy Sexy German Teckno Disko Party" and its subsequent follow ups, "Das Sexy Sexy German Teckno Disko Party" parts zwei, drei, vier and fünf.
-Continuing with a music theme, Alcuin has introduced Alcuin Live Lounge where current and ex-students of the college attend the Kitchen at Alcuin for a chilled night of live music given by students and members of the community.
+The CSAC hosts regular pub quizzes at The Courtyard, the local campus bar.
+Alcuin has introduced Alcuin Live Lounge where current and ex-students of the college attend the Kitchen at Alcuin for a chilled night of live music given by students and members of the community.
 Alcuin hosts a yearly winter ball, which is the most heavily attended college event of the year.